Krishna Kumari (actress): Career

-Personal life
+Personal life and death

 In 1969, Krishna Kumari married Ajay Mohan Khaitan, a businessman and journalist who had previously served as Editor of the Indian Express and was the founder of two magazines, Screen and Businessman.
 Ajay Mohan Khaitan had previously been married to another lady also named Krishna, who was the daughter of Ramnath Goenka, founder and owner of The Indian Express.
 By his previous marriage, Ajay Mohan Khaitan was the father of two sons, including Vivek, who was adopted by Ramnath Goenka and given the name Viveck Goenka; he is presently running The Indian Express.

 After marriage, Krishna Kumari chose to step away from the arclights and moved to her husband's farmhouse near Bangalore, where she devoted herself to her family and developed her interests in cooking and gardening.
 Krishna Kumari and Khaitan had a daughter, Dipika; according to some reports, Dipika was adopted by the couple.
 Dipika married Vikram Maiya, the son of the Maiya family which owns the famous MTR restaurant in Bangalore and the MTR brand of ready-to-eat foods.

 Ajay Mohan Khaitan died in 2012 aged 85.
-Krishna Kumari continued to live at her farmhouse in Bengaluru with her daughter, son-in-law and grandson.
+Krishna Kumari continued to live at her farmhouse in Bangalore with her daughter, son-in-law and grandson.

-Death

 Krishna Kumari died on 24 January 2018, in Bangalore from bone marrow cancer.